-The palpebral slant is the direction of the slant of a line drawn from the outer corner of the eye to the inner corner.
+The palpebral slant is the direction of the slant of a line that goes from the outer corner of the eye to the inner corner.

-The palpebra are the upper and lower eyelids, which make up the shape of the eye.
+The palpebral are the upper and lower eyelids, which make up the shape of the eye.
 A line drawn from the inner corner to the outer corner determines the slant of the eye, or palpebral slant.
-Slanting and a fold of skin (epicanthal fold) are normal in people of Asian descent.
+Slanting and a fold of skin ( epicanthal fold ) are normal in people of Asian descent.

 Abnormal slanting of the eye may occur with some genetic disorders and syndromes.
-The most common of these syndromes is Down syndrome.
-Persons with Down syndrome often also have an epicanthal fold in the inner corner of the eye.
+The most common of these is Down syndrome.
+People with Down syndrome often also have an epicanthal fold in the inner corner of the eye.

 Palpebral slant may not be part of any other defect.
 However, in some cases, it may be due to:

 - Down syndrome

 - Certain genetic disorders